Feeling itchy? covered in red patches? skin can be sore and flaky?

 No point letting you suffer right.
 Back when I was 19 my eczema was so bad on my face the feeling horrendous everyday.
 Creams started to feel like it was burning off my face.
 Makeup was difficult.
 I would try and wear thick coatings of foundation but as soon as it came to removing the makeup then the burning feeling kicked in.
 It stupid sensitive.
 But after trying products my eczema calmed down!

-You can imagine the picture on the right how bad it was.
+Please excuse the terrible pictures I took years ago.
+You can imagine the picture on the left how bad it was.
 Lucky my friend Hannah’s parents own a health shop and recommended me products.
 As I was so fed up I stuck to these religiously.
 I used simultaneously Allergenics Non Steroidal Cream and Nelsons Clikpak Sulphur 30C.

 These worked so so well!
 With my eczema coming back periodically I found different things also work!
 You can find these products in Holland & Barrett.
 But if you live in Essex I really do advise going to Sunrise Natural Health & Nutrition in Hockley.
 Sally & Richard really know their stuff and are so warm and welcoming.

 A big thing I noticed was dairy products.
 I love my dairy like a dog loves a bone.
 When I went into hospital last year with my appendix I did not touch dairy and as I stayed there I noticed my eczema cleared up even with a low immune system.
 Dairy free alternatives such as almond milk or rice milk I can happily drink now with no issue.
 You can buy dairy alternatives easily in your local supermarkets.
 These milk products are not in the refrigerated section.
-I love Rice Dream.
+Personally I prefer lacto free milk by Arla.

 Other products such as Bio Oil, Aveeno and Palmers all also help especially on my hands.